 I’m 41 now.
 This thing is relevant, so bear with me.

 Since I was born I watched (and played) sports: football (european, the real one), handball, tennis.
 I even watched hockey, gymnastics and figure skating.
-Growing up in a communist country, with 2 hours of TV every day, sports were the only thing you could watch, so it should be that much of a surprise.
-Unless you liked nationalistic songs praising you “beloved” leader.
+Growing up in a communist country, with 2 hours of TV every day, sports were the only thing you could watch, so it shouldn’t be that much of a surprise.
+Unless you liked nationalistic songs praising your “beloved” leader.

 Anyway, I digress.
 I loved sports and, until recently, I was fairly sure I won’t be getting attached to a new sport any time soon.
 I mean, curling was interesting when I saw it the first time, baseball is an enigma for me, rugby is not something I was too much into, American football games were too long.
 And for ffs, I was almost 40, I kinda know what I like by now, right?
 Well, wrong.